Jesulonimi21/Aepp-java-sdk-tutorials/making-Aewallet-transactions-on-android.md

     }
  ```

- ## TransferTokens
+ ## Transfer Tokens
-  Next we will create a function called ``SendAe`` that will receive as input two Strings, one for the publicAddress and the other for
+  Next we will create a function called ``sendAe`` that will receive as input two Strings, one for the publicAddress and the other for
   the amount
   ```kotlin
     fun sendAe(var pAddrToSend:String,var amount:String){